Group Contractions via Infinite-Dimensional Lie Theory: Introduction

-Our main result is then a lift to the Lie group level, for the İnönü--Wigner special case: \begin{thm}[Informal version of main result (\Cref{thm:main_result})] Let $G$ be a (real) Banach Lie group with Lie algebra $\g = \Lf(G)$, and let $H \subseteq G$ be a Lie subgroup with Lie algebra $\h = \Lf(H)$.
+Our first main result is then a lift to the Lie group level, for the \.{I}nönü--Wigner special case: \begin{thm}[Informal version of first main result (\Cref{thm:main_result})] Let $G$ be a (real) Banach Lie group with Lie algebra $\g = \Lf(G)$, and let $H \subseteq G$ be a Lie subgroup with Lie algebra $\h = \Lf(H)$.
 Denote by $\Gamma(G)$ the BCH Lie group of germs of analytic curves in $G$. \begin{enumerate}[label=(\roman*)] \item There is an analytic Lie subgroup